 *Australian Workers' Compensation Statistics 2019-20 'Serious claims for being assaulted by a person or persons more than doubled since 2000-01 (up by 128%)'.
 Safe Work Australia, November 2021.

-Designed in conjunction with Griffith University, the Respect & Resilience program's objective is to support employers and workers to minimise the impact of customer misbehaviour.
-The program contains a range of resources including:
+In partnership with Griffith University, we developed the Respect & Resilience program to support NSW employers and workers better manage - and reduce the impact of - customer misbehaviour.

 Customers are part of every business, whether they're guests, visitors, stakeholders, or clients.